 includes 20 companies in the publishing sector.

-Giunti Labs, which has its EMEA headquarters in Italy and offices in
+Giunti Labs, which has its global headquarters in Italy and offices in

-wide range of services, in response to any content, learning and
+provides a wide range of services, in response to any content, learning

 Moreover, Giunti Labs does not just adhere to the international